Girl or boy?

-I remember during my first pregnancy, I was convinced I was going to have a girl especially as I had refused to let anyone tell me what I was having!
-But as I knew she’d be a girl, I made up names although I’d never met a child who went by them.
+During my first pregnancy, I was convinced I was going to have a girl!
+I spent the months making up names although I’d never met a child who went by any of them.
 Serenity Blessing were the perfect names for my baby girl – she would be a much better version of me!
-As a back up for a boy baby, Theophilus was my choice, he could be Theo for short!
+Just in case I was wrong, Theophilus was my choice for a boy, Theo for short!

-Of course, these names were around for many months of the pregnancy and people thought I was crazy!
+People thought I was crazy!
 It must have been the hormones because I thought they were very acceptable choices.
-However, a few days before first born was actually born, I came up with the names Noah Angel – Angel being a Spanish boy’s name.
-As soon as I told family and friends, there was a sigh of relief.
+Luckily, a few days before first born was born, the names Noah Angel were decided upon.
+As soon as I told family and friends, there was a huge sigh of relief.

-The night baby was born was a few days after someone told me she’d predicted date and gender – she was right.
-He made his way into the world, at home, in a perfect way.
-Present with the birthing mother and father were the midwife, his assistant and a very good and crazy Aussie friend, Anna!
+The night baby was born, at home, I was supported by the father, the midwife and his assistant and my very good and crazy Aussie friend, Anna!
 Noah was born naturally and into the most incredible silence I have ever heard!
-He then made his announcement with sound and I found out I had delivered a boy!
+He then made his announcement with sound and it was then I found out I had delivered a boy!

-Just before dawn the name made its appearance and Pau, meaning peace, was the obvious choice given to what had happened in America in the previous 48 hours.
-When I said his name for the first time to the others later that morning, it was received with nodding of heads and happiness and smiles as this tiny creature – only 2.1kgs – was born to bring us gifts.
+Pau, meaning peace, was the obvious choice given to what had happened in America in the previous 48 hours.
+When I said his name for the first time to the others the following morning, it was received with happiness and smiles!
+This tiny creature – only 2.1kgs – was born to bring us gifts.

-It was some days later whilst talking to my mother on the phone that I learned about the indigo children for the first time.
-That became his second name although the Justice of the Peace at the local town council who took the details for his registration did raise his eyebrows.
-Pau Indigo is his name I said confidently and he is the new child of our times.
+Some days later I learned about the indigo children for the first time.
+That became his second name although the Justice of the Peace who registered baby did raise his eyebrows.
+Pau Indigo is his name, I said confidently and thus it was registered!